Knguyen-dev/CV-Application/README.md

    "components" folder in src for all of the components and the "styles" folder in src for all of the css styles for those components.

+Components:
+   1. One probably for adding sections of info.
+Like when adding a new school or job experience.
+Would probably be something like CVSection.

+   2. A component for creating a form, so CustomForm, makes sense.
+Probably pass in an array of objects that lists the parameters of the input.
+Maybe.

+   3. CustomInput makes sense as we're going to make it so as the user changes stuff in the fields, it changes stuff on the CV in real time

+   4. FormField could be one, where it's a label and an input.
+Could be helpful when creating the forms

+   5. I feel like CVSection could be a component.
+Like if they only have education and no work experience, we would only have a education section on the cv.
+Then in that education section we'd render the entries.